EZproxy (for off-campus access to restricted electronic resources).

-A proxy server is a technical solution for a legal problem--the problem of how to provide desktop delivery anywhere on the Internet to restricted, licensed, electronic information.
+Functionally, the EZproxy server is a technical solution for a legal problem--the problem of how to provide desktop delivery anywhere on the Internet of restricted, licensed, electronic information.
 With the proper equipment, Internet connection, and training, electronic information can be much easier to search and retrieve than conventional print resources; many library patrons prefer electronic resources for these reasons.
 However, contrary to popular opinion, much scholarly, peer-reviewed electronic information is not free; it must be purchased from vendors who license access to their electronic information, and this access comes with restrictions.
 EZproxy is our way of providing broader delivery of information to UK students and employees while protecting the rights of the licensor.